We are committed to ensuring price doesn’t prevent our medicines getting to the people who need them.

 At every step of the way, from research to pricing, Genentech puts patients first.
 We strive for the right balance between ensuring people can access, afford and benefit from the medicines they need, while investing in future scientific breakthroughs and therapeutic advancements.

-The revenue generated from our medicines allows us to invest nearly $12 billion a year in research and development – more than any other health care company in the world.
-As a result, we have brought 19 innovative new medicines to patients over the last decade in areas such as cancer, neuroscience, respiratory and ophthalmology diseases, as well as devastating rare diseases like hemophilia and spinal muscular atrophy.
+In 2021, we invested $15 billion globally in research and development – more than any other health care company in the world.
+As a result, we have brought 22 innovative new medicines to patients over the last twelve years in areas such as cancer, neuroscience, respiratory and ophthalmology diseases, as well as devastating rare diseases like hemophilia and spinal muscular atrophy.
 Additionally, we continue to invest in significant and sustained research for each of our medicines even after they are approved.

-Looking to the future, we remain committed to finding treatments for life-threatening and difficult-to-treat conditions such as other serious cancers, Alzheimer’s and Huntington’s disease as well as retinal disorders such as geographic atrophy and diabetic macular edema.
+Looking to the future, we remain committed to finding treatments for life-threatening and difficult-to-treat conditions such as other serious cancers, autoimmune conditions and Alzheimer’s disease as well as retinal disorders such as geographic atrophy and diabetic macular edema.